trimstray/nginx-admins-handbook/README.md

 Master process should be started as **root** user, because this will allow Nginx to open sockets below 1024 (it needs to be able to listen on port 80 for HTTP and 443 for HTTPS).

 The worker processes do the actual processing of requests.
-These are spawned by the master process, and the user and group will as specified.
+These are spawned by the master process, and the user and group will as specified (unprivileged).

   > Nginx has also cache loader and cache manager processes but only if you enable caching.